angus-g/mom6-spurious/writing/paper/introduction.md

 Much of the focus in reducing spurious mixing has therefore been on horizontal advection, through improving numerical accuracy or the model's subgrid scale representations.
 Some argue that a high-order advection scheme is sufficient to reduce the spurious mixing to acceptable levels (MitGCM 7th order; Daru & Tenaud, 2004).
 This is simply a matter of using a sufficiently high-order polynomial reconstruction to try to capture the overall structure.
 Other advection schemes attempt to preserve the subgrid scale representation of a given field (SOM; Prather, 1986).
 By carrying information about both first and second-order moments, the model is able to exactly reconstruct a field to second order.
 The second-order moment scheme has the issue that it must often be used in conjunction with a flux limiter to enusre against the creation of spurious minima and maxima, which in essence reduces back to a first-order advection scheme.

-- this doesn't really link to the previous paragraph, it's a bit abrupt
-    - "The magnitude of spurious mixing is strongly controlled by the choice of advection scheme"
 - "some argue" is poor, but I don't know who Andy was talking about - maybe Prather?

 ## ALE, the choice of vertical coordinate
 Furthermore, with an open choice of vertical coordinate, it's not clear which is the ideal choice for a specific class of modelling.
-Some example vertical coordinates are z-tilde (Leclair & Madec, 2011), a modification of the common z-star coordinate; the HyCOM coordinate, which adapts different coordinate schemes depending on location (Bleck, 2002); and adaptive terrain-following coordinates (Hofmeister et al., 2010).
+The terrain-following sigma coordinate is often used for coastal modelling, but may present issues with pressure gradient calculation due to strongly sloping coordinate surfaces.
+To keep the advantages of a terrain-following coordinate, but reduce pressure gradient errors and spurious mixing, Hofmeister et al. (2010) formulated an adaptive terrain-following grid.
+Vertical layer positions are modified through a vertical diffusion proportional to shear, stratification and distance from boundaries, whereas the grid is smoothed in the horizontal.
+Another adaptive vertical grid is z-tilde (Leclair & Madec, 2011), which has Lagrangian behaviour to motions on short timescales, but relaxes to a target grid over long timescales to prevent the grid from drifting.
+This is good for allowing the propagation of internal gravity waves.
+A final example in the grid used by the HyCOM model (Bleck, 2002), which adapts different coordinates depending on location, such as terrain-following near boundaries, or isopycnal at depth.
+In isolation, these coordinates aren't sufficient for ocean modelling, but the combination attempts to preserve the strengths of each.

+- decide on "grid" vs. "coordinate"

 Another complication in recent models is ALE (arbitrary Lagrangian-Eulerian, *citation*?), which allows the use of a generalised vertical coordinate.